citycoins/governance/ccips/ccip-009/ccip-009-citycoins-vrf-v2.md

 +----------------------+----------+------------+------------+
 ```

-v2 `claim-mining-reward` on first call before value is saved
+v2 `claim-mining-reward` when random value at block is not yet saved throught `get-save-rnd`

 ```
 +----------------------+----------+------------+------------+-----------+